 Lactoferrin: The highest concentration is found in colostrum, but continue throughout the whole first year.
 It protects against bacteria such as staphylococci and E. coli.

-Self-Digesting Fats: Fat is a important source of energy for babies and is important for brain development.
+Self-Digesting Fats: Fat is an essential source of energy for babies and is necessary for brain development.
 Examples:

 Linoleic and linolenic.

 Hormones and Enzymes: Hormones and Enzymes influence the baby’s growth, metabolism, and physiology.
 Examples: